-Efforts around elections in countries such as Myanmar, Rwanda, Kenya, and Ukraine offer examples of opportunities to bring attention to the role of media institutions such as media councils and public broadcasters, or to develop cross-sectoral programming around media education and literacy issues.
+Efforts around elections in countries such as Burma, Rwanda, Kenya, and Ukraine brought examples of opportunities to bring attention to the role of media institutions such as media councils and public broadcasters, and created openings to develop cross-sectoral programming around media education and literacy issues.

 While election-related support offers opportunities for engagement, activities around elections are subject to short attention spans, with support and coordinating efforts starting immediately before and quickly dissipating after elections.
-Amid broader efforts to reframe electoral support as a long-term commitment, there is a need to build longer-term structures for coordinating media-focused activities in this sector.
+Amid broader efforts to reframe electoral support as a long-term commitment, media-focused activities also need structures for on-going coordination.